THE REAL ESTATE CONTRACT EXPLAINED

 In our market, any offer for sale is made up of the basic body of the contract, any addenda or contingencies to the contract, plus any required disclosures.
 While not the most riveting of subjects, this article is one of the most important real estate articles that we’ve written.
 Here’s what you need to know to decode the real estate contract in the DC Metro area.

 This article explains all of the most important terms of the real estate contract so you are prepared to negotiate to the best of your ability – as a buyer OR a seller.

 BASIC TERMS IN THE BODY OF THE SALES CONTRACT

 The most important part of every sales contract is the sales price.
 While all of the terms discussed below make up the full scope of the offer or real estate contract – money talks.
 Thus, price is the first thing buyers and sellers want to talk about.

-Some buyers also need help with closing costs from the seller.
-This is more common on properties under $700,000 and with FHA and VA loans.
+Sometimes you can negotiate for the seller to pay a portion of your closing costs.
+It is not usually possible in our current market environment, but it can happen from time to time if a house has been on the market for a little while.
+It is more common on properties under $700,000 and with FHA and VA loans.
 Whatever number you ask for in closing cost assistance is effectively deducted from the net proceeds to the seller.
-So an offer of $510,000 with $10K in closing costs assistance equals an offer to the seller of $500,000.
+So an offer of $710,000 with $10K in closing costs assistance equals an offer to the seller of $700,000.
 If you do not need the assistance, we do not recommend asking for closing cost assistance in a competitive situation.
 Closing costs can vary significantly depending on your situation.
-You can experiment with different scenarios in the app CloseIt!
 If you have any questions about closing costs, you should talk with a lender.

 Down Payment Amount/Loan Type